Azure MySQL Database

 );

-GRANT SELECT, UPDATE, INSERT ON streamkap.streamkap_signal TO streamkap_user;
+GRANT SELECT, UPDATE, INSERT ON streamkap.streamkap_signal TO 'streamkap_user';

 Enable binary logging / history mode for read reply